 Sabina Bandera (aka La Guerrerense) started her business over 40 years ago and has since turned her humble street cart into an internationally recognized brand.
 She was invited to represent Mexico in the World Street Food Congress in Singapore where she won 1st place in sales and 3rd place overall.
 She has also won “Best in Show” and “The Showmanship Prize” at the LA Street Food Fest.
 Today, her street cart is still family run and Sabina herself shows up everyday to work (and take pictures with fans).

 The town of Ensenada is a 40 minute drive from Valle de Guadalupe so we decided to make the morning out of it.
-We got there early because it was the weekend and I read stories about them selling out.
+We got there early because it was the weekend and I had read stories about them selling out.
 Sure enough, they did and their most popular dishes were off the menu by noon.
-It’s no joke!
+This street cart is no joke!

 Luckily, we got our order in right before the sell-out.
 Unfortunately, after tasting everything we wanted more.
-The most popular tostadas at La Guerrerense are the sea urchin and clam, but since we are not the most adventurous seafood eaters our order was pretty boring: shrimp and fish ceviche tostadas, the crab salad with scallops special tostada, and a shrimp cocktail.
+The most popular tostadas at La Guerrerense are the sea urchin and clam, but since we are not the most adventurous seafood eaters our order was pretty boring: shrimp and fish ceviche tostadas, the crab salad and scallop special tostada, and a shrimp cocktail.